Breakmit/Datapacks/Butching/README.md

 # Butching Datapack

-This datapack provides an alternative system for meat in minecraft.
+This datapack provides an alternative system for meat in minecraft

 ## Features